DANIHERMOLI/EAN-Exercise-3-Basic-software/README.md

 # EAN-Exercise-3-Basic-software
-Solution to the first part of the second activity in Guide 2.
+Solution to the third part of the second activity in Guide 2.